DerekQXu/NITH/README.md

-# Needle-in-a-Time-Series Haystack Benchmark (NiTS-Haystack)
+# Forecasting Needles in a Time Series Haystack

 ## Overview
 Spikes are a common characteristic of real-world time series, often representing rare or significant events.
-However, time series foundation models (\textbf{TSFM}) struggle to forecast these spiky patterns effectively.
+However, time series foundation models (TSFM) struggle to forecast these spiky patterns effectively.
 To address this challenge, we introduce the **Needle-in-a-Time-Series Haystack Benchmark (NiTS-Haystack)**, a novel benchmark designed to evaluate the performance of TSFMs on spiky time series data.
 Our benchmark comprises both real-world and synthetic datasets:

 ## Installation